Structure Of Ozymandias

 "My name is Ozymandias, king of kings: Look on my works, ye Mighty, and despair!"
 Nothing beside remains.
 Round the decay Of that colossal wreck, boundless and bare

 This inscription is the heart of the poem's irony.
-Ozymandias's boastful claim to power ("king of kings") and his arrogant challenge ("Look on my works, ye Mighty, and despair!") are completely undermined by the desolate reality surrounding the statue.
-The contrast between the inscription's arrogance and the statue's destruction is powerful and underscores the poem's central theme of the fleeting nature of power.
+Which means ozymandias's boastful claim to power ("king of kings") and his arrogant challenge ("Look on my works, ye Mighty, and despair! ") are completely undermined by the desolate reality surrounding the statue.
+Worth adding: the contrast between the inscription's arrogance and the statue's destruction is powerful and underscores the poem's central theme of the fleeting nature of power.
 The words "Nothing beside remains" encapsulate the complete annihilation of the empire and its king's works.

 The final couplet delivers the poem's ultimate message with devastating simplicity: